HugoBlox/theme-academic-cv/content/blog/cost_to_research_and_develop_vaccine.md

 ## Guesstimate Model

 We generally assume that the costs of developing a vaccine are equal to paying for salaries, paying for clinical trials, and paying for equipment and other overhead costs.
 Salaries and overhead costs would be a function of the number of employees, while clinical trial costs would be a function of the number of vaccines tried.
 When we attempt to do a very rough Fermi calculation of this, we end up with [a model pointing to the cost of developing a vaccine](https://www.getguesstimate.com/models/8751) $460M to $1.9B with a mean of $960M.

+_This essay was jointly written by Peter Hurford and Marcus A. Davis._

 ## Endnotes